Daniel-Pailanir/childrenSchools/README.md

   ├─ reg: folder to save .tex files
   └─ source: folder to save .do files
-     ├─ SchoolClosureMainResults.do: to replicate the main results ├─ SchoolClosureTablesSI.do: to replicate the results of the SI Tables └─ SchoolClosureMaps.R: to replicate SI maps
+     ├─ SchoolClosureMainResults.do: to replicate the main results ├─ SchoolClosureTablesSI.do: to replicate the results of the SI tables ├─ SchoolClosureMaps.R: to replicate SI maps
+     └─SchoolClosureGraphs.do: to replicate the SI graphs
 ```